Frequently Asked Questions

 What if I need therapy but I’m not ready to take that step?

 That’s okay!
 I don’t think any of us ever feel completely ready.
 I think most of us also want to try to get better on our own first.
-Try some of the self-help books I listed on my resource page first.
-Listen to The Feeling Good Podcast with TEAM-CBT creator Dr. David Burns.
-Follow me on Facebook where I frequently provide information, tips, and techniques on overcoming postpartum depression and anxiety.
-If still you decide you need professional help, I’m here for you.
+Try some of the self-help resources I listed on my resource page first.
+Follow me on Facebook where I provide daily info, tips, and techniques on overcoming postpartum depression and anxiety.

 What is your rate for therapy?